 Compared to two controllers mentioned before the DDJ-SR2 is a bit more feature-rich but also comes at a slightly higher price point.
 Definitely consider that one at the beginning of your DJing journey!

 As the DDJ-SR2 has already been discontinued by Pioneer DJ and is not likely to appear in their official Amazon store again, you might have better luck looking for a used one, for example over on Ebay.

 2 mixer channels vs. 4 mixer channels debate

-Some DJ controllers featuring only 2 mixer channels, have additional deck changing buttons which you can use to switch all available controls to now control virtual decks 3 and 4 (this is the case with the previously mentioned DDJ-SB3).
+Some DJ controllers featuring only 2 mixer channels, have additional deck changing buttons which you can use to switch all available controls to control virtual decks 3 and 4 (this is the case with the previously mentioned DDJ-Rev1).

-This isn’t really an ideal solution, as there is no efficient way to mix 4 tracks using a 2 channel mixer, and the mixer fader positions often get mixed up when rapidly switching between decks 1/2 and 3/4 (as switching between the deck pairs naturally doesn’t reset the physical position of the fader).
+This isn’t really an ideal solution, as there really is no efficient way to mix 4 tracks using a 2 channel mixer, and the mixer fader positions often get mixed up when rapidly switching between decks 1/2 and 3/4 (switching between the deck pairs naturally doesn’t reset the physical position of the fader).

-4 channel controllers are in general more pricey than 2 channel controllers which are often associated with the entry-level gear.
-There is however one interesting cost-effective entry-level controller that features 4 mixer channels – that is the DDJ-FLX6 which we have done an in-depth write-up on.
+4 channel controllers are in general more pricey than 2 channel controllers.
+There is however one interesting cost-effective entry-level controller that features 4 mixer channels – that is the DDJ-FLX6 which we have already done an in-depth write-up on.

-Having access to 4 mixer channels, you are able to simultaneously play 4 tracks.
+Having access to 4 mixer channels, you are able to simultaneously play up to 4 different tracks.
 Of course you won’t be using this functionality all the time, especially if you’re just starting out.